Create a network of notes

 If your links are within text, it will always look the same: underlined text.
 This is called an in-line link.

-However, if your link is in it’s own block (remember Capacities is a block-based editor), you have more flexibility.
+However, if your link is in its own block (remember Capacities is a block-based editor), you have more flexibility.

 We have the small card, wide card, link block and the embed views.
 You can see more about these here.